Furniture Protection Guide · Trusted Resource for Retailers & Buyers

 Ready to Add a Protection Plan Program?

-Our partners at OnPoint Warranty and Guardian Products specialize in helping furniture retailers design and launch protection plan programs that work — from provider selection to staff training to ongoing performance tracking.
+OnPoint Warranty and Guardian Products both specialize in helping furniture retailers design and launch programs — from provider selection to staff training to ongoing performance tracking.